Ericsson/xcm/README.md

 To execute the unit and component test suits, run:
 `make check`

-Build and test process doesn't require root permission, but some test cases will be skipped for non-root users.
+The test process doesn't require root permission, but some test cases will be skipped for non-root users.
 Running as root will allow the test suite to use network namespaces, and in such a way run many test cases in parallel.

 The test suite is partially an integration test, which includes the Linux kernel, OpenSSL etc. There are known to be some race conditions which can cause some tests to fail on busy or otherwise slow machines.
-The known races in the test suits - not in the XCM library itself.
+The known races are in the tests - not in the XCM library itself.